PedigreeTechnologies/github-aws-commit-mirror/README.md

 Credit for the original work goes to [@rribeiro1](https://github.com/rribeiro1)

-You can use this project to automate the replication of a source repository in Github to a repository in AWS CodeCommit, and it can be useful for:
+You can use this project to automate the replication of a source repository in Github to a repository in AWS CodeCommit and S3, and it can be useful for:

 - One-off task to migrate all active repositories to AWS CodeCommit
 - Continuous backup process to mirror Github repos to AWS CodeCommit
+- Backing up GitHub & CodeCommit repositories to AWS S3 buckets

 It was inspired on [this AWS article](https://aws.amazon.com/pt/blogs/devops/replicating-and-automating-sync-ups-for-a-repository-with-aws-codecommit/) however, instead of Jenkins and EC2 we are using Github Actions to create a Cronjob and executing a Python Script which fetches all repositories from an account